 Common causes of wrongful death claims include the following:

-- Motor Vehicle Accidents – Vehicle crashes be caused by drunk, drugged, drowsy, or distracted drivers, malfunctioning or improperly installed parts or equipment, hazardous roads, poorly placed signs, and equipment or debris in the roadway.
+- Motor vehicle accidents — Vehicle crashes are caused by drunk, drugged, drowsy or distracted drivers; malfunctioning or improperly installed parts or equipment; hazardous roads; poorly placed signs; and equipment or debris in the roadway.
 Motorcycle accidents and commercial truck crashes are often fatal, as well.